Huldah Academic Legacy Awards Criteria

 Scriptural Foundation

-- Psalm 127:3–4 – “Children are an heritage of the Lord… as arrows in the hand of a mighty man…”
+- Psalm 127:3–4 (KJV) “Lo, children are an heritage of the Lord: and the fruit of the womb is his reward.
+As arrows are in the hand of a mighty man; so are children of the youth.”

 Category 1: Academic Excellence